omarryhan/aiogoogle/docs/index.rst

         )
         return response.redirect(uri)

-Then, when the user gets redirected back to your domain, you should then request the access and refresh token.
+After the user authorizes your app and gets redirected back to your domain, you should then request the access and refresh token.

 The difference here is that aside from the `full_user_creds <index.html#aiogoogle.auth.creds.UserCreds>`__ dict, you also get the `full_user_info <https://developers.google.com/identity/protocols/oauth2/openid-connect#an-id-tokens-payload>`_ dict.
 This dict has claims about the user.
-Here's an example:
+Here's an example ``full_user_info`` dict:

 .. code-block:: json